konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 With the above specification, we define a very simple state machine that non-deterministically picks three integers `x`, `y`, and `z` with `InitMath`.
-These variables do not change in the state machine, as you can see from the definition of `Next`.
-We use `x`, `y`, and `z` to define three properties of
-addition: `Identity`, `Commutativity`, and `Associativity`.
+These variables do not change their values in the state machine, as you can see from the definition of `Next`.
+We use `x`, `y`, and `z` to define three properties of addition: `Identity`, `Commutativity`, and `Associativity`.
 As you can see, these definitions are parameterized by the operator `F`, which is `Add` for now.
 Our invariant `InvMath` is simply the conjunction of the three properties.

 This is how we run Apalache to check the invariant: